How to maintain image quality when posting on Facebook

-Facebook is the favorite social network of choice of this generation.
-We all spend more time on Facebook than we spend time sleeping.
-Uploading images on Facebook results in very high loss of quality, this has been seen by us and our readers time and again.
-No matter how good the original photo is but after uploading on Facebook the clarity as well as the overall quality of the image is reduced to a large extent.
+No matter how good the original photo is after uploading on Facebook the clarity as well as the overall quality of the image is reduced to a large extent.
 The major reason behind this is that Facebook uses up to 80-90% compression on images uploaded by users.
 The final format obtained is in JPEG with lossy compression.
-In a sample test by a user an original image of 917 kb got reduced to 152 kb even on high quality.
-So how to maintain image quality when posting on Facebook?
-This is a question we will answer in the next few paragraphs.

 Table of Contents

-How to maintain image quality when posting on Facebook : The guide.
+How to maintain image quality when posting on Facebook: The guide.

 An image that’s clicked good, stays good.
 But if your image is already blurry or with distorted focus then no amount of editing can improve or maintain the image quality when uploading on Facebook.